AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/lead-to-account-matching.md

 ## Monitoring lead to account matching jobs {#monitoring-jobs}

-You can monitor the job status and associated metrics for any person-to-account mapping jobs through the dashboard.
+You can monitor the job status and associated metrics for any lead to account matching jobs through the dashboard.

 See the documentation for more information about the [monitoring jobs for lead to account matching](/help/dataflows/ui/b2b/monitor-profile-enrichment.md).